 Mis en place.
 Snap a graham cracker in half.
 Set a Peep on one half, and a 1/4 of a Hershey’s bar on the other half.
 Set the whole deal on a microwave safe plate.

-Set the graham cracker half with the chocolate aside while you put the Peep half in the microwave.
+Set the graham cracker half with the chocolate aside while you put the marshmallow Peeps half in the microwave.
 Cook on full power for 8-15 seconds, depending on the wattage of your microwave.
 My nuker is a middle of the road wattage wise, so I set it for 10 seconds.

 At which point this happens.
 Actually, the Peep puffs up even more, but as soon as the microwave cuts off, it immediately begins to deflate.
 My boys think this is hilarious.

-Pop the chocolate on top of the puffed-up-Peep, and cover it with the other half of the graham cracker.
+Pop the chocolate on top of the puffed-up-marshmallow Peep, and cover it with the other half of the graham cracker.